-Covid-19 coronavirus: Lockdown approaches but Jacinda Ardern says to stay at home now
+Covid 19 coronavirus: Lockdown approaches but Jacinda Ardern says to stay at home now

 "We are now seeing a very large acceleration in the number of cases from the US, so it does have that potential (to overtake Europe)," Ms Harris said.
 "We cannot say that that is the case yet, but it does have that potential.
 They have a very large outbreak and an outbreak increasing in intensity."

+Back in New Zealand, Ardern has moved to ease the fallout by revealing a 48-hour reprieve for those unable to make it home by tonight, extending visas for tens of thousands of migrant workers and international students, and negotiating a six-month holiday for mortgage repayments.

-Back in New Zealand, Bunnings, Mitre 10 and Placemakers will be open for essential building and construction, but not for the general public.
+Bunnings, Mitre 10 and Placemakers will be open for essential building and construction, but not for the general public.

 The Warehouse will close, as will liquor stores unless they are within a Licensing Trust Area and have a "one-in, one-out" rule.